Recognition of Prior Learning / Credit Transfer Policy

 c.
 Transfer of Grades with award of credit

-Normally when credit is granted for prior study, the grades achieved in the prior study are not included in the College academic transcript and are not included in the calculation of grade point average.
+When credit is granted for prior study, the grades achieved in the prior study are not included in the College academic transcript and are not included in the calculation of grade point average.
 Units of study for which credit is granted are recorded in the academic transcript with a grade of “TC” only.

 Professional and para-professional experience, subsequent professional development activities or training and other experience, through work or life, may be considered in the granting of credit.
-For informal or non-formal learning to be considered the applicant must provide documentation of the learning and demonstrate that the standard they achieved from participating in these activities is comparable to the standards in the unit/s in which they are seeking credit.
+For informal learning to be considered the applicant must provide evidence of the learning and demonstrate that the standard they achieved from participating in these activities is comparable to the standards in the unit/s in which they are seeking credit.
 The onus shall be on the applicant to provide appropriate evidence that demonstrates the relevant skills, knowledge and understanding.

 2. Credit Limits